-Interngence Division, with full instrumental equipment.
+As we crossed the Hudson River, a few miles north of the city, we dropped several units of the M Intelligence Division, with full instrumental equipment.
 Their apparatus cases were nicely balanced at only a few ounces weight each, and the men used their chute capes to ease their drops.

 We recrossed the river a little distance above and began dropping A Intelligence units and a few long and short range gun units.
-Then we held
+Then we held our position until we began to get reports.
+Gradually we ringed the territory of the Sinsings, our observation units working busily and patiently at their beamers and scopes, both aloft and aground, until Garlin finally turned to me with the remark:

 "The map circle is complete now, Boss.
-We've got clear locations all the way around. them."
+We've got clear locations all the way around them."

-"Let me see it," I replied, and studies the illuminated viewplate map with its little overlapping circles of light that indicated spots proved clear of the enemy by ultrasonic observation.
+"Let me see it," I replied, and studies the illuminated viewplate map with its little overlapping circles of light that indicated spots proved clear of the enemy by ultrascopic observation.